-Netflix beats subscriber targets, shares jump 11 percent
+Netflix beats subscriber targets, shares jump over 10 percent

-(Reuters) - Netflix Inc crushed Wall Street forecasts by adding 5.2 million new streaming customers in the second quarter and predicted continued momentum as it expands around the world, lifting its stock nearly 11 percent on Monday.
+(Reuters) - Netflix Inc crushed Wall Street forecasts by adding 5.2 million new streaming customers in the second quarter and predicted continued momentum as foreign subscriptions topped those in the United States, lifting its stock 10.4 percent on Monday.

-Netflix expects foreign growth to lead to its first full-year profit for overseas markets in 2017, the company said in a letter to shareholders.
+Netflix expects foreign growth to bring its first full-year profit for overseas markets in 2017, the company said in a letter to shareholders.

 At the end of June, Netflix for the first time recorded more subscribers abroad than in the United States - 52.03 million vs. 51.92 million.

-The company said a strong slate of content, such as "13 Reasons Why" and the latest season of hit political drama "House of Cards," helped attract new customers in the second quarter, which is typically its slowest season of the year.
+A strong slate of TV series, such as "13 Reasons Why" and the latest season of "House of Cards," brought in more customers than Netflix had predicted for the second quarter, typically its slowest season of the year.
+Wall Street had expected 3.2 million new customers worldwide.

-Netflix added 4.14 million non-U.S. subscribers, compared with the average analyst estimate of 2.59 million, according to data from analytics firm FactSet. (bit.ly/2usBBdF)
+Netflix added 4.14 million monthly subscribers in non-U.S. markets, far more than the average analyst estimate of 2.59 million, according to data from analytics firm FactSet. (bit.ly/2usBBdF)

 In the United States, it signed up 1.07 million subscribers, beating analysts' average estimate of 631,000.

-Netflix is expecting international subscriber additions of 3.65 million for the current quarter, compared with analysts' average estimate of 3.2 million.
+Netflix projected adding 3.65 million international subscribers from July through September, compared with analysts' consensus estimate of 3.2 million.

-The guidance assumes much of this momentum will continue, the letter said, though it added that Netflix's forecasts had been too optimistic at times.
+The guidance assumes much of the second quarter's momentum will continue, the letter said, though it added that Netflix's forecasts had been too optimistic at times.

-Netflix is spending $6 billion a year on content to win new subscribers in a quest to become the dominant movie and TV streaming service around the world even as it faces a slowdown in U.S. customer growth.
+Netflix is spending $6 billion a year on content to win new subscribers in a quest to become the world's top movie and TV streaming service, even as it faces a slowdown in U.S. customer growth.
 It is customizing content for different countries and adding shows in various languages.

-The Los Gatos, California-based company said it expected to report negative free cash flow "for many years" as it invests in content to add new subscribers.
+The Los Gatos, California-based company estimated negative free cash flow "for many years" as it buys more content to attract new subscribers.
+Netflix faces competition at home and abroad from streaming video providers such as Amazon.com Inc's Prime Video and Alphabet Inc's YouTube.

+Investors are willing to tolerate the spending in exchange for booming customer growth, said Rosenblatt Securities analyst Alan Gould.
+"Most investors will take the trade-off of a 2 million (subscriber) beat."

-The company's net income rose to $65.6 million, or 15 cents per share, in the latest quarter from $40.8 million, or 9 cents per share, a year earlier.
+Net income rose to $65.6 million, or 15 cents per share, from $40.8 million, or 9 cents per share, a year earlier, just shy of analysts' forecast of 16 cents per share.

 Reporting by Aishwarya Venugopal in Bengaluru; Editing by Anil D'Silva and Richard Chang